wormhole-foundation/wormhole/docs/protocol.md

 #### Design choices

-For transfers we implement a Schnorr-Threshold signature schema based on the implementation from Chainlink.
+For transfers we implement a simple MultiSig schema.
 We'll create a portable "action blob" with a threshold signature to allow anyone to relay action approvals between chains.
 We call this structure: **VAA** (Verifiable Action Approval).